amandalynnelliott/amandalynnelliott.github.io-dev/_posts/2018/2018-02-21-mental-illness.md

 The most recent shooting took place in Florida, the state I call home, where I grew up.
 Palm trees and beaches line the memories of my mom needing to go to the hospital yet again in handcuffs, the experiences of which were not discussed afterwards. *"What was mommy sick with?"* I am 8 years old and confused.
 My dad teaches me a new word.
 "Bipolar."

 Though you may learn a new word, that doesn't mean that you can say it whenever you want, not even when you need to.
 Some words are like curse words; any relief you get in yelling them loudly is not worth the risk.

 <i>F**k!</i>

 The Florida sun beats down on the car to accent the embarrassment that has flushed my cheeks in a K-Mart parking lot.
 My mom used to work here, but not since she quit weeks ago.
 Inside she made a scene in front of her old coworkers as I stood aside with my brother, Matthew.
 He's frustratingly too young to understand, and our matching red hair makes us stand out at a time where I'd give anything for invisibility.
 A former coworker puts his arm around my mom and asks with genuine concern, *"Are you okay?"* I want to run away.

 Minutes later we are in the car and my mom is calling the police yet again.
 The wait in between a 911 call and the cops arriving to file yet another report that is not true, but that they pretend to take seriously for my mom's sake, stresses me out.
 I can't take it anymore.
 The police report captures my loud arguing with my mom through the cellphone and ends poignantly: "Daughter hung up on me."
-I was twelve.
+I was twelve.<!--more-->

 My family is in lots of police reports.
 It's one thing to have painful memories, quite another to have them documented and on file at the police station down the road.
 Anytime I want, I can go there and get a freshly printed copy of them all: my family's personal traumatic memory album that we never asked for, but make payments on nonetheless.

-___
+---
 <br/>

 I hold these police reports close to my chest as an anchor in this sea of chaos, proof to show the cops the next time they come knocking, that they need to trust me instead of my mom.
 Mom doesn't know what she is talking about.
 Sometimes when they take her away, she comes back better.
 Not most of the time, but sometimes,and it's a risk I'm willing to take.
 I love her so much.